 We organize adult RYA Level 1 and 2 courses in May and September each year.
 The format, content and delivery follows the guidelines laid down by the RYA.

-The sessions run over three evenings and five Saturdays.
+The sessions run over three evenings and four Saturdays.
 These sessions are aimed at beginners and at the end of the sessions the sailors should be competent to sail in light winds.
 The sessions are open to non-members of the club but we hope you enjoy yourself so much you will want to join us!

 In addition for club members we offer a number of the RYA Advanced sailing modules including ‘Start Racing’, ‘Sailing with Spinnakers’ and ‘Seamanship Skills’